Million Mile Secrets reader Alvin emails to ask:

 2. Travel via Ultimate Rewards portal

-Alvin and his wife can also book flights on the Chase travel portal and get 1.25 cents towards travel for every 1 Ultimate Rewards point as long as he has the Chase Sapphire Preferred, Chase Ink Bold, Chase Ink Plus.
-You get only 1 cent towards travel if you have the Chase Freedom, Chase Sapphire, Chase Ink Cash or the Chase Ink Classic.
+Alvin and his wife can also book flights on the Chase travel portal and get 1.25 cents towards travel for every 1 Ultimate Rewards point as long as he has the Chase Sapphire Preferred, (no longer available) Chase Ink Bold, Chase Ink Plus.
+You get only 1 cent towards travel if you have the Chase Freedom, Chase Sapphire, Chase Ink Business Cash Credit Card or the Chase Ink Classic.